21 Bogota Travel Tips to Know Before Your First Trip

 El Dorado (BOG) is modern, clean, and efficient.
 Immigration is usually quick.
 There's a Juan Valdez cafe in every terminal (decent coffee, 5,000 COP for an Americano).
 The Avianca lounge is worth it for long layovers.

-But here's the thing most people don't know: El Dorado has one of the most comprehensive duty-free sections in South America.
+And here's what most people don't know: El Dorado has one of the most comprehensive duty-free sections in South America.
 Grab Juan Valdez beans, aguardiente (anise liquor), and Colombian chocolate on your way out.

 Packing Essentials for Bogota